8 Best Free Open-Source Video Editors

 Cons:

 • Feature set.
-While the program offers a wide range of features, some tools are still missing or underdeveloped, such as motion tracking, 3D effects, and advanced audio editing.
+While the free video editor offers a wide range of features, some tools are still missing or underdeveloped, such as motion tracking, 3D effects, and advanced audio editing.

 6. Flowblade